janfuhrer/it-security-docs/docs/themes/EAV-Security.md

 Just as indistinguishability is a computational relaxation of perfect secrecy, pseudorandomness is a computational relaxation of true randomness.

+**Formal definition**

-**Formal definition**: $G$ is a pseudorandom generator if no efficient distinguisher can detect whether it is given a string output by $G$ or a string chosen uniformly at random.
+$G$ is a pseudorandom generator if no efficient distinguisher can detect whether it is given a string output by $G$ or a string chosen uniformly at random.

 **Seed**

 - must be chosen uniformly and be kept secret from any adversary if we want $G(s)$ to look random
 - the seed $s$ must at least be large enough so that a brute-force attack running in time $2^n$ is infeasible